-Get ready to have a fun and a gratifying time as you join me in this Christmas or Birthday gift project.
+Get ready to have a fun and a gratifying time as you join me in this do-it-yourself adventure.
 You're about to create gifts directly from the hobbies you love and the talents you've been given.
 You say you don't have any talents or hobbies?
 Sure you do.
 You just need a little reminding, that's all.
-Even just one special thing you're good at will work.
+Even just one special thing you're good at will work well.
 You'll simply make duplicates for one-and-all.

 Scan through the ideas listed below, selecting one or more you'd like to try.
 Or come up with some of your own ideas.
 Starting your gift project early will save you some stress later on.

 Good With Wood Carving Wood?